-In the first quarter of 2019, the Bloomberg Barclays US Corporate High Yield Index (“Index”) return was 7.26%, and the CAM High Yield Composite gross total return was 7.22%.
-The S&P 500 stock index return was 13.65% (including dividends reinvested) for Q1.
-The 10 year US Treasury rate (“10 year”) spent most of quarter between a range of 2.79% and 2.60%.
-However, over the last week and a half of the quarter, treasuries rallied and the 10 year yield dropped the range and finished at 2.41%.
-The 2.41% yield was down 0.28% from the end of the 2018.
-During the quarter, the Index option adjusted spread (“OAS”) tightened 135 basis points moving from 526 basis points to 391 basis points.
-This tightening in Q1 was after the massive 210 basis points of widening that took place in Q4 2018.
-During the first quarter, every quality grouping of the High Yield Market participated in the spread tightening as BB rated securities tightened 119 basis points, B rated securities tightened 144 basis points, and CCC rated securities tightened 187 basis points.
+In the third quarter of 2019, the Bloomberg Barclays US Corporate High Yield Index (“Index”) return was 1.33% bringing the year to date (“YTD”) return to 11.41%.
+The CAM High Yield Composite gross total return for the third quarter was 2.30% bringing the YTD return to 13.61%.
+The S&P 500 stock index return was 1.70% (including dividends reinvested) for Q3, and the YTD return stands at 20.55%.
+The 10 year US Treasury rate (“10 year”) spent most of quarter in rally mode save for a 40 basis points backup during the first half of September.
+The 10 year finished the quarter at 1.66%, down 0.35% from the beginning of the quarter.
+During the quarter, the Index option adjusted spread (“OAS”) tightened 4 basis points moving from 377 basis points to 373 basis points.
+There was a massive 210 basis points of widening that took place in Q4 2018 and since that time, the OAS has tightened 153 basis points.
+During the third quarter, the higher quality segments of the High Yield Market participated in the spread tightening as BB rated securities tightened 12 basis points and B rated securities tightened 15 basis points.
+The lowest quality segment, CCC rated securities, widened 78 basis points.

-The Finance Companies, Energy, and Utilities sectors were the best performers during the quarter, posting returns of 9.00%, 8.27%, and 7.81%, respectively.
-On the other hand, Other Financial, Insurance, and Transportation were the worst performing sectors, posting returns of 5.12%, 6.33%, and 6.34%, respectively.
-At the industry level, refining, oil field services, pharma, and supermarkets all posted the best returns.
-The refining industry (12.20%) posted the highest return.
-The lowest performing industries during the quarter were retail REITs, office REITs, airlines, and life insurance.
-The retail REIT industry (2.86%) posted the lowest return.
+The Banking, Insurance, and Brokerage sectors were the best performers during the quarter, posting returns of 3.72%, 3.51%, and 3.10%, respectively.
+On the other hand, Energy, Basic Industry, and Other Industrial were the worst performing sectors, posting returns of -4.38%, 1.25%, and 1.69%, respectively.
+At the industry level, life insurance, P&C insurance, wireless, and banking all posted the best returns.
+The life insurance industry (8.06%) posted the highest return.
+The lowest performing industries during the quarter were oil field services, independent energy, pharma, and wirelines.
+The oil field services industry (-10.72%) posted the lowest return.

-While the Target Rate moves tend to have a more immediate impact on the short end of the yield curve, yields on intermediate Treasuries decreased 28 basis points over the quarter, as the 10-year Treasury yield was at 2.69% on December 31st, and 2.41% at the end of the quarter.
-The 5-year Treasury decreased 28 basis points over the quarter, moving from 2.51% on December 31st, to 2.23% at the end of the quarter.
+While the Target Rate moves tend to have a more immediate impact on the short end of the yield curve, yields on intermediate Treasuries decreased 35 basis points over the quarter, as the 10-year Treasury yield was at 2.01% on June 30th, and 1.66% at the end of the quarter.
+The 5-year Treasury decreased 23 basis points over the quarter, moving from 1.77% on June 30th, to 1.54% at the end of the quarter.
 Intermediate term yields more often reflect GDP and expectations for future economic growth and inflation rather than actions taken by the FOMC to adjust the Target Rate.
-Inflation as measured by core CPI has been trending lower since the 2.4% print in mid-2018.
-The most recent print was 2.1% as of the March 12th report.
-The revised fourth quarter GDP print was 2.2% (quarter over quarter annualized rate).
-The consensus view of most economists suggests a GDP for 2019 around 2.4% with inflation expectations around 1.9%.
+Inflation as measured by core CPI was trending lower since the 2.4% print in mid-2018.
+However, the rate has ticked higher on each of the last three reports.
+The most recent print was 2.4% as of the September 12th report.
+The revised second quarter GDP print was 2.0% (quarter over quarter annualized rate).
+The consensus view of economists suggests a GDP for 2019 around 2.3% with inflation expectations around 1.8%.

-Being a more conservative asset manager, Cincinnati Asset Management remains significantly underweight CCC and lower rated securities.
-For the first quarter, each quality cohort posted very similar performance.
-As noted above, our High Yield Composite gross total return was also very similar to the return of the Index.
-With the market so strong to start the year, our cash position was the largest drag on our overall performance.
-Additionally, our underweight in the energy sector and overweight in the consumer cyclical services industry were a drag on our performance.
-Further, our credit selections within the consumer cyclical services industry hurt performance.
-However, our overweight in the capital goods sector and midstream industry were bright spots.
-Further, our credit selections within the midstream, other industrial, and building materials industries were a benefit to performance.
+Being a more conservative asset manager, Cincinnati Asset Management is structurally underweight CCC and lower rated securities.
+This positioning has served our clients well so far in 2019.
+As noted above, our High Yield Composite gross total return has outperformed the Index over the third quarter and YTD measurement periods.
+With the market remaining robust during the third quarter, our cash position remained the largest drag on our overall performance.
+Additionally, our underweight positioning in the communications, banking, and finance sectors were a drag on our performance.
+Further, our credit selections within the consumer cyclical services, wireless, and healthcare industries hurt performance.
+However, our underweight in the energy, and pharma sectors were bright spots.
+Further, our credit selections within the midstream, aerospace/defense, technology, and utility industries were a benefit to performance.

-With the High Yield Market starting 2019 firing on all cylinders in terms of performance, it is important that we exercise discipline and selectivity in our credit choices moving forward.
-The first quarter displayed similar returns across the quality buckets, and that is unlikely to remain the case over the balance of the year.
-As the returns start to diverge, it is expected that more opportunities will present themselves.
+With the High Yield Market remaining very firm in terms of performance, it is important that we exercise discipline and selectivity in our credit choices moving forward.
+While the first quarter displayed similar returns across the quality buckets, the second quarter began to show investors differentiating a bit on the lower quality spectrum as the CCC bucket under-performed the broader market.
+This theme has continued through the third quarter.
+As more differentiating continues to creep into the higher quality buckets, it is expected that opportunities for our clients will be presented.
 The market needs to be carefully monitored to evaluate that the given compensation for the perceived level of risk remains appropriate on a security by security basis.
-It is important to focus on credit research and buy bonds of corporations that can withstand economic headwinds and also See Accompanying Endnotes enjoy improved credit metrics in a stable to improving economy.
+It is important to focus on credit research and buy bonds of corporations that can withstand economic headwinds and also enjoy improved credit metrics in a stable to improving economy.
 As always, we will continue our search for value and adjust positions as we uncover compelling situations.